nicocarobene/quickSelector/README.md

-# quickselector README
+# quickSelector README

-This is the README for your extension "quickselector".
+This is the README for your extension "quickSelector".
 After writing up a brief description, we recommend including the following sections.

 ## Features